 By “ICT infrastructure” we mean the physical components that a computer system requires to function and are necessary to conduct research.
 This includes:

-Compute: access to processing cycles, delivered via on-premise hardware or off-premise cloud services
+Compute: the data processing cycles delivered via on-premise hardware or off-premise cloud services

-Storage: access to data storage, delivered via on-premise hardware or off-premise cloud services
+Storage: data storage delivered via on-premise hardware or off-premise cloud services

-Network: required to connect compute and storage, as well as to access Internet resources
+Network: the hardware and software required to connect, compute, and storage, as well as to access Internet resources

-AAI: Authentication and authorization infrastructure refers to services and procedures that enable members of different institutions to access protected information that is distributed on different servers
+AAI: Authentication and authorization infrastructure (AAI) refers to services and procedures that enable users to access the commons or specific attributes of the commons

-Services and Tools

-The context for these definitions is the emerging and complex intersection of tools, disciplines, services, platforms, hardware, resources, and the people (users, researchers, developers, stakeholders, personnel and communities, etc.) who use and contribute to them.
+Digital tools and services

 Service (as defined by IVOA) A service is any Commons element that can be invoked by the user to perform some action on their behalf.
 Services are usually intended for use by machines.

-Tools enable researchers to perform one or more operations, typically on data, and often with data as the output.
-Tools are usually intended for use by humans.
-In this context we are explicitly excluding physical instruments.
+Digital tools enable researchers to perform one or more operations on digital objects.
+Tools may be designed for human or machine use

-As research infrastructure, services and tools are often made available through research platforms (variously referred to as virtual science labs, virtual research environments (VREs), or Science Gateways,) that are deployed to support both the research workflows and the communities of practice engaged in collaborative research.
-Typically, a research platform’s capabilities include data acquisition and management, processing and visualization, storage and preservation, sharing and discovery; platforms may provide the full spectrum or a subset of components.
-Science Gateways may be discipline-specific, and may support and enhance scientific collaboration and scholarly communication by facilitating citizen science engagement as well.
+Because research infrastructure, services, and tools are often made available through research platforms (variously referred to as virtual science labs, virtual research environments [VREs], or science gateways, or research commons) that are deployed to support research workflows and the communities of practice engaged in collaborative research.
+Typically, a research platform’s capabilities include data acquisition and management, processing and visualization, storage and preservation, sharing and discovery.
+These platforms may provide the full spectrum or a subset of components.
+Science gateways may be discipline-specific, and may support and enhance scientific collaborations and scholarly communication by facilitating citizen science engagement as well.

+I would delete the above and suggest the following:

+The terms ‘digital tool’ and ‘digital services’ often overlap in their usage with regard to the digital objects or digital functions to which they refer.
+Below we define them separately aware that an overlap in usage in specific circumstances and for specific usages is common.

+A digital tool refers to a software-based application or program that is specifically designed to support research activities, data management, analysis, collaboration, or other functions within the research commons.
+Digital tools are instrumental in enabling researchers to leverage the benefits of digital technologies and resources in their work, and they play a crucial role in advancing research outcomes.
+Digital tools may include data analysis tools, data management tools, research workflow tools, data visualization tools, reference tools, publishing tools, collaboration tools.
+Digital tools in a digital research commons contribute to leveraging the full potential of digital resources and technologies for users.

+A digital service in a research commons refers to a software-based application, platform, or tool provided within a research commons to users in support of research activities within the commons or interconnected to the commons.
+Digital services are designed to enhance and streamline aspects of the research process, including identity and access management services, data management, collaboration, and knowledge dissemination.
+These services may include data management services, data analysis services, data visualization services, communication services, publishing and dissemination services, collaboration services.
+The specific digital services offered in a digital research commons may vary depending on the scope, focus, and goals of the commons.
+These services aim to empower researchers, enhance their productivity, foster collaboration, and enable the efficient and effective use of digital resources and technologies in the research process.

-Research Objects
+Digital Objects